Academic Honor Code

 Students wishing to appeal a grade will first consult with the instructor to determine whether an error has been made or the instructor wishes to reconsider the grade.
-If this is the case, the instructor submits a grade change request to the Dean of the Faculty.
+If this is the case, the instructor submits a grade change request to the Dean of Arts and Sciences/Dean of College of Professional Studies.
 If the student is dissatisfied with the results of that consultation and wishes to pursue the matter further, s/he will meet with the chair of the department, who in turn must inform the instructor of the substance of the student's appeal.
 The department chair acts as a mediator to attempt to resolve any disagreements and consults with the instructor about the grading process.
 Only the course instructor has the authority to change the grade at this point.
 (Should the instructor be the chair of the department, a tenured member of the department will be selected by the department to serve as mediator.
-If this is not possible, then the Dean of Student Affairs will serve in this capacity.)
+If this is not possible, then the Dean of Arts and Sciences/Dean of College of Professional Studies will serve in this capacity.)

 Perceived or actual differences in grading policies or standards between instructors, which are not a violation of College policies, are not a basis for further appeal.
 Further appeals beyond the chair of the department will be allowed only when the student can furnish evidence that the final grade was affected by the student's opinion or conduct in matters unrelated to academic standards, bias based upon matters unrelated to academic standards, or the failure of the instructor to follow his or her own stated policies or College policies.
-The Dean of Students, President of the Faculty, and chair of the faculty members department (should the instructor be the chair of the department, a tenured member of the department or division will be selected by the department) must agree by two-thirds that it can be plausibly argued that these conditions are met in order for the appeal to proceed to the Academic Affairs Committee.
+The Dean of Students, Arts and Sciences/College of Professional Studies Faculty President, and chair of the faculty members department (should the instructor be the chair of the department, a tenured member of the department or division will be selected by the department) must agree by two-thirds that it can be plausibly argued that these conditions are met in order for the appeal to proceed to the Academic Affairs Committee.

-If these conditions are met, the student may proceed with the appeal to the Academic Affairs Committee by submitting a letter describing the situation to the Dean of Student Affairs.
+If these conditions are met, the student may proceed with the appeal to the Academic Affairs Committee by submitting a letter describing the situation to the Dean of Arts and Sciences/Dean of College of Professional Studies.
 This appeal must be made within one (1) year of the conclusion of the course.
-The Dean will request from the department chair a written account of the mediation process described above and its results, if any.
-The Dean may also request any other appropriate documentation.
-The Dean prepares all documents related to the case for submission to the Academic Affairs Committee.
+The Dean of Arts and Sciences/Dean of College of Professional Studies will request from the department chair a written account of the mediation process described above and its results, if any.
+The Dean of Arts and Sciences/Dean of College of Professional Studies may also request any other appropriate documentation.
+The Dean of Arts and Sciences/Dean of College of Professional Studies prepares all documents related to the case for submission to the Academic Affairs Committee.
 These documents are made available to the student and instructor to review and respond.
 Their responses, if any, are included with the materials submitted to the Academic Affairs Committee.
-The Dean of the Faculty shall receive the recommendation of the Academic Affairs Committee, review all documents, and make additional inquiries if necessary before reaching a decision.
-After such review, the decision of the Dean of the Faculty is final.
+The Dean of Arts and Sciences/Dean of College of Professional Studies shall receive the recommendation of the Academic Affairs Committee, review all documents, and make additional inquiries if necessary before reaching a decision.
+After such review, the decision of the Dean of Arts and Sciences/Dean of College of Professional Studies is final.